rotators/foperf/README.md

 }
 ```

-You may be suprised to see that the second snippet is only 5% slower, and the
+You may be surprised to see that the second snippet is only 5% slower, and the
 logic tells us that it should be around 50%.
 That's because the hidden loop code
 distorts the results for very small snippets.
 However, the result is still
 useful - it tells which code is the fastest.
 For code that takes more than 2ms